Skip to main content

 Our education raptors have their own story to tell about why they are with the Maryland Raptor Conservancy.
 Learn more about our birds below.

-American Kestrel
+American Kestrel "Charlie"

 The Maryland Raptor Conservancy has a non-releasable male American Kestrel.
 Kestrels are the smallest falcon in North America.
-He was born in May 2024 in Virginia at a military facility.
+Charlie was born in May 2024 in Virginia at a military facility.
 When he and his two siblings tried to fledge, they had to be rescued by military personnel who sent them to Nature’s Nanny Wildlife Rehabilitation.
 All three were examined and had no injuries or illnesses.

 American Kestrel For Maryland Raptor Conservancy

-Barred Owl Luna
+Barred Owl "Luna"

 Barred Owl For Maryland Raptor Conservancy